What Are Electrolytes? Key Facts and Sources

 Are supplements necessary with a healthy diet?

-For most individuals, a balanced diet provides enough electrolytes.
-However, people who exercise heavily or sweat excessively may benefit from targeted drinks or supplements.
+For most individuals, a balanced diet provides adequate electrolytes.
+However, people who engage in prolonged physical activity or experience high levels of sweating may benefit from targeted drinks or supplements as part of their hydration strategy.

 Conclusion